davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

     sub   4096R/0D929394 2010-08-15
     sub   4096R/0A817A82 2014-08-15 [expires: 2019-08-14]

-The key structure dump is expressing this fingerprint as a 'key id', taking the last 16 characters of that fingerprint (again, [rfc4880-12.2][]).
+The key certificate dump is expressing this fingerprint as a 'key id', taking the last 16 characters of that fingerprint (again, [rfc4880-12.2][]).

 The gpg program muddies the waters a bit by using the last 8 characters of the fingerprint as its definition of the key id, shown on the 'pub' line for the fingerprint call above.
 It is using the definition of key id from section 3.3 ([rfc4880-3.3][]).